Rat Parties: Growth of the concept

-Vidgen threw his first public party (entitled "RAT Rock Wreck") for 200-250 guests in inner-city Surry Hills on 2 October 1983.
+Doge Vidgen threw his first public party (entitled "RAT Rock Wreck") for 200-250 guests in inner-city Surry Hills on 2 October 1983.
 Subsequent parties each had a special name, usually conceived by Billy Yip, incorporating the word 'rat' in its title.
 The next official RAT party, titled 'RATsurrect' and advertised through word-of-mouth, was held at the Bondi Pavilion on 22 April 1984.
 The early parties, particularly 'RATizm' at the Paddington Town Hall April 1985 attracted an inner-city party crowd of heterosexual bohemians as well as gay men and drag queens.
 RAT parties typically had audio-visual presentations, bizarre props, party drugs, innovative lighting, underground cabaret groups, the best DJs in town and unusual live performances.
 The later large Sydney Showground events would feature amusements and rides, break out/chill out areas and a selection of food and beverage alternatives.

 In 1987 Vidgen registered Recreational Arts Team Pty Ltd as a company.
 The events became larger, and were no longer exclusive eastern suburbs affairs where it was necessary to know the right people to obtain a ticket.
 The parties became famous for their spectacular entertainment and celebrity guests.
 Massive New Year's Eve parties were held for four consecutive years filing the Hordern Pavilion and Royal Hall of Industries at Sydney's Showground where up to 15,000 partygoers could be accommodated.
 'A Ratty New Year', was the first held on New Year's Eve 1988 the event was broadcast live on JJJ and featured a 4am live performance by Grace Jones.
 Jones was due on stage much closer to midnight but refused to perform until Vidgen could provide a paper-trail of evidence that the performance fee had been transferred into her US account.
 New Year's Eve 1989 headlined Adeva at the same venue.